xakep666/httpreaderat/README.md

 }
 ```

-See the example subdirectory for a longer example with comments.
+See the cmd subdirectory for a longer example with comments.

 License